syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/dialog.md

 # Dialog

-Document editor provides dialog support to major operations such as insert or edit hyperlink, formatting text, paragraph, style, list and table properties.
+Document Editor provides dialog support to major operations such as insert or edit hyperlink, formatting text, paragraph, style, list and table properties.

 ## Font Dialog